 Figure 3.
-The students testing the water pump that operate with solar energy (right); and the solar energy car in the school yard (left).
+Students test the water pump that operates using solar energy (left);

+the solar energy car being driven in the school yard (right)

-The fifth Step:
+The Fifth Step:

-In activities with investigation group, the students conducting experiments, using photocell instead of conventional battery.
-During the year the laboratory need so much battery to operate different apparatuses and it will be so expensive comparing to use one photocell that you can use it for a long time and if you keep it in good situation, you can use it forever and using photocell decrease pollution (Cantrell, 1978; Carless, 1993).
+In the investigation group, students conducted experiments using photocells instead of conventional batteries.
+Over one year, a laboratory needs a large amount of battery power to operate different apparatuses, and this is very expensive compared to using a photocell.
+A photocell will last for a long time if kept in good condition, and it can be used indefinitely, thereby helping to reduce pollution (Cantrell, 1978; Carless, 1993).

-The sustainable nature of solar electricity along with its associated large resource potential and falling costs have motivated a rapid increase in the deployment of utility-scale solar electricity generation plants in recent years (Davis, 1983).
-As the installed capacity of photovoltaics (PVs) continues to grow, cost-effective technologies for solar energy storage will be critical to mitigate the intermittency of the solar resource and to maintain stability of the electrical grid (Tomas, 1996; White, 1979; Carless, 1993).
+The sustainable nature of solar electricity - along with its associated large resource potential and falling costs - has motivated a rapid increase in the deployment of utility-scale solar electricity generation plants in recent years (Davis, 1983).
+As the installed capacity of photovoltaics (PVs) continues to grow, cost-effective technologies for solar energy storage will be critical to mitigating the intermittency of the solar resource, and to maintaining the stability of the electrical grid (Tomas, 1996; White, 1979; Carless, 1993).

-Electrolysis is a process that produces chemical change, especially decomposition, when an electrical current flow through an electrolyte.
-Starting from the last century, electrolysis of solution has been widely demonstrated to students in order to illustrate oxidation-reduction reactions as well as to demonstrate the potential use of an external source of energy to drive non-spontaneous chemical reactions (Hugerat et al. 2003; Cantrell, 1978).
-Among various technologies for producing hydrogen, water electrolysis using electricity from renewable power sources instead of conventional battery shows great promise.
-Hydrogen generation via solar water splitting represents a promising solution to these challenges, as H2 can be stored, transported and consumed without generating harmful (Hugerat et al. 2003, Davis, 1983)
+Electrolysis is a process that produces chemical change (especially decomposition) when an electrical current flows through an electrolyte.
+From the last century onwards, the electrolysis of a solution has been widely demonstrated to students in schools, in order to illustrate oxidation-reduction reactions, as well as to demonstrate the potential use of an external source of energy to drive non-spontaneous chemical reactions (Hugerat et al., 2003; Cantrell, 1978).
+Among the various technologies available for producing hydrogen, water electrolysis that uses electricity from renewable power sources (instead of electricity from a conventional battery) shows great promise.
+Hydrogen generation via solar water splitting represents a promising solution to these challenges, as H2 can be stored, transported and consumed without generating harmful by-products (Hugerat et al., 2003, Davis, 1983).

+After producing hydrogen and oxygen gases via the electrolysis of water and studying that process, students realized that hydrogen can act as an energy carrier, and that as an energy carrier it has many properties that are useful to humankind.
+In this investigation group, students read a short explanation of hydrogen as an energy carrier, and then used solar electric panels to produce hydrogen and oxygen gases via the electrolysis of water (see Figure 4).
+The students then tested for the presence of flammable gases, and propose and balance the chemical reaction for the process of the electrolysis of water.